Hi, nice to see you!

 {

-"access_token": "FGDoJBgK96Z...", // the Access Token for authorization
+"access_token": "FGDoJBgK96Z...", // The Access Token for authorization

-"token_type": "bearer", // the token type, usually bearer
+"token_type": "bearer", // Token type, usually "bearer"

-"expires_in": 1199, // the expiration timespan, in seconds
+"expires_in": 1199, // Expiration timespan in seconds

-"refresh_token": "K8vma4VohMb...", // the Refresh Token to request a new Access Token
+"refresh_token": "K8vma4VohMb...", // The Refresh Token.
+Used to request a new Access Token

-"user_id": 12, // the Id of the user these tokens are valid for
+"user_id": 12, // ID of the user for whom these tokens are valid

-"user_name": "test.user" // the username of the user these tokens are valid for
+"user_name": "test.user" // The username of the user

 }

-After receiving the Access Token, you can use it to request resources from the API.
+Once you have received the Access Token, you can use it to request resources from the API.

 Resource Request